nohat/dimming/docs/resources/kickoff_post.md

    scripts for basic dimming behavior!

-3. **Improved Performance & Reliability:** Offloading high-frequency calculations and continuous dimming/color changes to the device (ESPHome) or centralizing efficient simulation in Home Assistant Core will reduce network chatter and latency, making your lights more responsive and your network less congested.
+3. **Improved Performance & Reliability:** Offloading high-frequency calculations and continuous dimming/color changes to the device (ESPHome) reduces network chatter and latency, making your lights more responsive and your network less congested.

 4. **Alignment with Industry Standards:** By introducing concepts like `move`/`stop` actions and explicit dynamic state reporting, we're aligning Home Assistant's `light` domain more closely with robust lighting standards like Matter